Summary

 We feel the current BST performance is driven by macro factors, namely risk-free rates and the ultimate neutral Fed Funds level.
 Until inflationary pressures subside, we believe the tech sector will continue to be under pressure.

-Then Powell's famous speech came, where he somehow gave the impression that 2.5% was the Fed "neutral" rate and gave the market the impression the Fed was going to pivot on rates.
+Then Powell's famous speech came, where he somehow gave the impression that 2.5% was the Fed "neutral" rate and gave the market the belief the Fed was going to pivot on rates.
 A massive bear market rally ensued.
 That rally ended as the Fed clarified its messaging and views on inflation during the Jackson Hole meeting.
-Chair Powell made a short but forceful speech where he outlined the long term downside of not taming inflation, and acknowledged the Fed's willingness to entertain "some pain" in order to tame inflation.
+Chair Powell made a short but forceful speech where he outlined the long term downside of not taming inflation, and acknowledged the Fed's willingness to entertain "some pain" in order to see CPI numbers come down.

 With a labor market that is stubbornly strong, we believe the Fed has learned its lessons from past stagflationary periods and will keep rates higher for longer in order to bring inflation down for good.
 We are not asserting here that rates will be at 4% for three years, but we believe rates will stay elevated (i.e., above 2.5% for the Fed Funds rate) for longer than investors realize.
 We are not going to see a Fed pivot to extremely low rates again.
 We believe the Powell slip of "neutral rates" actually speaks to a long-term threshold they see as appropriate for a new economic environment.
 2.5% is the new 0% in today's macroeconomic environment.
 A "soft landing" in our view is not a warm, fuzzy economic environment where growth is high, inflation low and all market participants are happy.
 We rather see it as an era of moderate unemployment, decreasing inflation and mild recessionary symptoms (low to non-existent GDP growth, higher corporate default rates).

-Higher rates mean lower valuation for tech stocks.
+Higher rates translate into lower valuations for tech stocks.
 Full period.
-Rates higher for longer translates into a lower price for longer for BST.
+Rates higher for longer equate to a lower price for longer for BST.
 While there is no arguing the fund is a stellar long term holding, we feel the next 12 months are going to be rough.
 We will have another selloff in the short term, followed by a longer period of lower pricing for the fund.
 Do not expect a V-shaped recovery in tech.
 Market leaders are going to be switched into the new cycle.

 As we have seen Friday, the market tends to sell off quite violently when zero rates are not around the corner.
 We expected the downward momentum to continue, with an expected -10% to -12% negative performance in BST for the next leg down.
 The negative move is going to be driven by two factors: i) the fund is going to revert to a -5% discount to NAV as we saw in the June selloff, ii) as a high-beta technology play, BST will suffer in the market-wide selloff.
 BST's recent positive performance off the June lows was 50% driven by a reversion to a premium to NAV for the fund from a -5% number.
 We are going to revisit that discount.
 Fundamentally, the CEF's performance is also going to be under pressure - software and semiconductors are the main sub-sectors here, and they are under pressure.
 As we saw from Nvidia (NVDA), the guidance in the sector is weak, and the semiconductor space will be under pressure going forward.
 Market analysts are predicting significantly more pain for semiconductor stocks.